lachlanmcdonald/postcss-filter-rules/README.md

 [PostCSS] plugin that filters rules with a callback function on each selector.
 Can be used to filter out individual rules or remove all rules besides those you wish to keep.

 ## Installation

+This plugin supports PostCSS 8 as of version `0.7.0`.
+If you use older versions of PostCSS, please use version `0.6.x` of this package.

 ```shell
 npm install --save-dev postcss postcss-filter-rules